aspose-3d/Aspose.3D-Doc-md/english/net/developer-guide/3d-objects/convert-mesh-to-triangle-mesh-and-primitive-shape-to-mesh/_index.md

 {{< gist "aspose-3d-gists" "9563193e834f0087b554c83130fcf7c7" "Examples-CSharp-Working-with-Objects-ConvertBoxPrimitivetoMesh-ConvertBoxPrimitivetoMesh.cs" >}}
 ### **Convert a Plane to Mesh**
 A plane extends infinitely without thickness.
 An example of a plane is a coordinate plane.
-Lets use the Plane primitive to create a mesh.
-The code example below converts a Plane to mesh.
+Lets use the `Plane` primitive to create a mesh.
+The code example below converts a `Plane` to `Mesh`.

 {{< gist "aspose-3d-gists" "9563193e834f0087b554c83130fcf7c7" "Examples-CSharp-Working-with-Objects-ConvertPlanePrimitivetoMesh-ConvertPlanePrimitivetoMesh.cs" >}}
 ### **Convert a Cylinder to Mesh**